thesmokingrobot/11ty-no-style-please/posts/a-new-post.md

 ![](/media/swiss_img1.jpg)

 if you're honest about your views on asset returns, it's unlikely they switch between discrete states of wanting to be long, flat, or short.

 ![](/media/swiss_img2.jpg)

-they're more likely to evolve more continuously than that, as old information becomes stales and new information arrives.
+they're more likely to evolve more continuously than that, as old information becomes stale and new information arrives.

 (you might say that your forecasts are "autocorrelated".)